SinhaSoumyadeep/CourseManagementWebsite/README.md

 ### Filename Conventions

-Jest will look for test files with any of the following popular naming conventions:
+Jest will look for testMod files with any of the following popular naming conventions:

 * Files with `.js` suffix in `__tests__` folders.
-* Files with `.test.js` suffix.
+* Files with `.TestMod.js.js` suffix.
 * Files with `.spec.js` suffix.

-The `.test.js` / `.spec.js` files (or the `__tests__` folders) can be located at any depth under the `src` top level folder.
+The `.testModMod.js` / `.spec.js` files (or the `__tests__` folders) can be located at any depth under the `src` top level folder.

-We recommend to put the test files (or `__tests__` folders) next to the code they are testing so that relative imports appear shorter.
-For example, if `App.test.js` and `App.js` are in the same folder, the test just needs to `import App from './App'` instead of a long relative path.
+We recommend to put the testMod files (or `__tests__` folders) next to the code they are testing so that relative imports appear shorter.
+For example, if `App.TestMod.js.js` and `App.js` are in the same folder, the testMod just needs to `import App from './App'` instead of a long relative path.
 Colocation also helps find tests more quickly in larger projects.

 ### Command Line Interface

-When you run `npm test`, Jest will launch in the watch mode.
+When you run `npm testMod`, Jest will launch in the watch mode.
 Every time you save a file, it will re-run the tests, just like `npm start` recompiles the code.

 The watcher includes an interactive command-line interface with the ability to run all tests, or focus on a search pattern.
 It is designed this way so that you can keep it open and enjoy fast re-runs.
 You can learn the commands from the “Watch Usage” note that the watcher prints after every run: